dermotduffy/hyperion-py/README.md

 ### Philosophy

-HyperionClient strives not to throw an exception regardless of network circumstances, reconnection will automatically happen in the background.
+HyperHDRClient strives not to throw an exception regardless of network circumstances, reconnection will automatically happen in the background.
 Exceptions are only raised (intentionally) for instances of likely programmer error.

-### HyperionError
+### HyperHDRError

 Not directly raised, but other exceptions inherit from this.

-### HyperionClientTanNotAvailable
+### HyperHDRClientTanNotAvailable

 Exception raised if a `tan` parameter is provided to an API call, but that `tan` parameter is already being used by another in-progress call.
 Users